Should Freelancers Create Content?

 Perhaps more importantly, nobody ever explained to me what to write or who to write for.
 None of this is an excuse.
 If I was interested in the answers to those questions, I would have found them (from people who do write blogs).

-The only upside of not writing all those years is that it provided me more time for other pursuits, which made me increasingly more productive by the year.
+The only upside of not writing all those years is that it provided me more time for other pursuits, which made me The Evolution of My Productivity as a Freelancerincreasingly more productive by the year.

 But those savings are dwarfed by all that wasted potential.